 Ms. Lisa McCollum from Australia

 Since many months I was planning to get the weight loss surgery done because of my huge and unstructured belly shape.
 However, it took me 6 months to make up my mind for the surgery and started to browse the web and search some good options in Australia.
 I came across many hospitals with good reputation and consulted them for the surgery.
 But the cost was too high, a price that was difficult to afford.
 So I started browsing lost cost options and I came across Forerunners Healthcare in India.
 I wrote to them and the response that I received from them was absolutely encouraging and inviting.
 They had answers to all my queries and doubts.
 I was so comfortable and satisfied with their approach that I decided to visit India for the surgery mainly because of one-third of the actual cost in Australia.
 By the time I was coming for the surgery I was very much confident.
 When finally I was there the doctor I met was extremely wonderful, a man of expertise with a down-to-earth perspective in life.
 He completely prepared me for the surgery and explained about the healing process.
 The surgery was done and I now have a completely new and refreshing look with my belly completely tucked.
 I am very happy to have chosen Forerunners for my weight loss surgery.

 Weight Loss Surgery Cost Comparisons: India VS Other Countries (USA, UK, Thailand, & Singapore)

-India is the most preferable destination for patients who are looking for low cost cervical spine surgery.
-The cost of the Weight loss Surgery in India is typically a fraction of the cost for the same procedure and care in the US and other developed countries.
+India is the most preferable destination for patients who are looking for low cost weight loss surgery.
+The cost of the Weight Loss Surgery in India is typically a fraction of the cost for the same procedure and care in the US and other developed countries.
 The cost can vary depending on type of surgery and other medical conditions of a patient.